GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

 ## Run the code

-You can run a sample command using the maven exec plugin which will get values from the row with key "row1" in the table "test".
+You can run a command using the hbasecli.sh script.
+The following command will get values from the row with key "row1" in the table "test".

-    $ mvn exec:exec

-This mechanism could be expanded more by allowing user input via [Maven properties](https://maven.apache.org/pom.html#Properties).
+    $ ./hbasecli.sh get test row1